Shipment Inspection

 - The system automatically detects when the unit is loaded

-- Start the turntable rotation (controlled manually or by external automation)
+- Start the turntable rotation when state indicators dictate (controlled manually or by external automation)

 - As the unit rotates, the system automatically captures images from all sides using the mounted camera